AManan651/Parkinson_Disease_Prediction_Model/README.md

 Aging: Common in people over 60.

 # Diagnosis
-PD is diagnosed based on clinical symptoms, medical history, and response to dopaminergic drugs.
-Imaging techniques like MRI and DaTscan help rule out other conditions.
+PD is diagnosed based on clinical symptoms, medical history, and response to dopaminergic drugs. <br>Imaging techniques like MRI and DaTscan help rule out other conditions.

 # Treatment
     Medications: Levodopa, dopamine agonists, MAO-B inhibitors.<br>